FLIR/conservator-cli/docs/usage/api_quickstart.rst

 Running this will demonstrate a few things.
 First off, using :meth:`~FLIR.conservator.managers.searchable.SearchableTypeManager.all` doesn't immediately execute the query.
 It returns a :class:`~FLIR.conservator.paginated_query.PaginatedQuery`, which lets you specify which fields you want to include in the results.
-By default, it will request all fields of its type (in this case, :class:`~FLIR.conservator.types.Project`).
+By default, it will request all fields of its type (in this case, :class:`~FLIR.conservator.wrappers.Project`).
 Since we only want to see the `name`, we call :meth:`~FLIR.conservator.paginated_query.PaginatedQuery.include_field` with it specified.